Quitting Smoking: My Story

 Motivation and Failure

 By the time I was in my mid-twenties I was a pack and a half a day smoker.
 This is also the time frame when I began attending church, to my knowledge no one there smoked.
 But still, I did not quit.
 I had a loathing of self for my weakness and began to smoke in hiding and never in my home.
+I tried the smoking cessation patches, but I always cheated, and smoking when using the patch makes you ill.
 This at least helped because it slowed down the behavior and over time I went down to about half a pack a day or less.

 When I got pregnant I decided I was not going to expose my small baby to such a vile habit and instantly quit for two years.
 Just like that, I quit.
 But it ended when I took a drag off someone else's cigarette at a party.
 You might be thinking so what?
 It was one drag, no big deal.
 You would be wrong.
 Even a drag can entice you back in.
 A drag leads to a few drags, which leads to a whole cigarette and then can lead you right back into the addiction.
 Which is exactly what happened to me.
 I never went back to the number of cigarettes I had before but I was still smoking again.